caderek/benny/README.md

 If you are using Visual Studio Code or [VSCodium](https://github.com/VSCodium/vscodium), you can use following code snippets -> [click](snippets.json)

-To add them, open `File -> Preferences -> User Snippets`, chose a language (JS, TS or both) and paste additional keys from snippets file.
+To add them, open `File -> Preferences -> User Snippets`, chose a language (JS, TS or both) and paste additional keys from the snippets file.

 You can see how they work in the demo GIF.